Sebastian Finsterwalder: Research and applications of photogrammetry

 Following the 1878 work of Italian engineer Pio Paganini of the Istituto Geografico Militare and others, Finstenwalder advanced methods for reconstruction and measurements of three-dimensional objects from photographic images.

-He was appointed professor at the Technical University of Munich in 1891, succeeding his teacher, A. Voss, at the Department of Analytical Geometry, Differential and Integral Calculus (remaining at the university for forty years until 1931).
-The next year, he married, and completed the first recording of the Bavarian glacier in Wettersteingebirge and the Berchtesgaden Alps.
+He was appointed professor at the Technical University of Munich in 1891, succeeding his teacher, A. Voss, at the Department of Analytical Geometry, Differential and Integral Calculus.
+He stayed at the university for forty years, until 1931.
+In 1892, he married, and completed the first recording of the Bavarian glacier in Wettersteingebirge and the Berchtesgaden Alps.

 He applied the technique of plane table photogrammetry in addition to a conventional geodetic survey, assisted by the novel lightweight, accurate phototheodolite that he had developed for high-mountain applications.
 The device was based on the prototype phototheodolite developed by Albrecht Meydenbauer (1834-1921) for architectural applications.
 From 1890 Finsterwalder also employed aerial photography, reconstituting the topography of the area of Gars am Inn in 1899 from a pair of balloon photographs using mathematical calculations of many points in the images.

 In 1897 Finsterwalder addressed the German Mathematical Society, and he described some of the results of projective geometry he was applying to photogrammetry.
 His theory of large triangle meshes became known as the "Finsterwaldersche fields method" (1915).
 His analytical approach was laborious however, prompting development of analogue instrumentation with stereo measurement permitting faster optical/mechanical reconstruction of the photographic data arrays to determine object points.
 This was assisted by new technology; Carl Pulfrich's stereocomparator (1901) and Eduard Ritter von Orel's stereoautograph (1907), both instruments built by the company Carl Zeiss.

 In 1911 he took over the chair of descriptive geometry, turning down offers of appointment from Vienna, Berlin and Potsdam.

 Aerodynamics

 Felix Klein commissioned Finsterwalder while the latter was professor of mathematics at the Munich polytechnic, to write on aerodynamics for his Enzyklopädie der mathematischen Wissenschaften mit Einschluss ihrer Anwendungen (EMW) (tr.
 'Encyclopedia of mathematical sciences including their applications').
-The article, which he submitted in August 1902, more than a year before the Wrights achieved powered flight is thus prescient in its insights into the mathematics behind this new field of engineering.
-Finsterwalder also worked with Martin Kutta (1867-1944) at the Institute in Munich to devise formulas relating to the lift on an aerofoil in terms of the circulation round it.
-Kutta's habilitation thesis, completed in the same year, 1902, with which Finsterwalder assisted, contains the Kutta-Joukowski theorem giving the lift on an aerofoil.
+The article, which he submitted in August 1902, more than a year before the Wrights achieved powered flight was prescient in its insights into the mathematics behind this new field of engineering.
+Finsterwalder also worked with Martin Kutta (1867–1944) at the Institute in Munich to devise formulas relating to the lift on an aerofoil in terms of the circulation round it.
+Finsterwalder assisted with Kutta's 1902 habilitation thesis, which contains the Kutta-Joukowski theorem giving estimates of the lift of aerofoils.